Ejay02/autobot-be/readme.md

 # Autobot

-This project includes a backend service that automatically creates Autobots, their posts, and comments, and emits display real-time data to the FE.
+This project is a backend service that automatically creates Autobots, their posts, and comments, and emits display real-time data to the FE.

 ## Features